Amarjit-ph/data-structure/README.md

 <img src="./diagrams/data-structure-example/3-Queue1.png">

 ### 5. Hash Table (Hash Map)
+A data structure that maps keys to values for efficient lookup.
+It uses a hash function to compute an index into an array of buckets or slots.

 Application: Organizing files into directories (folders).

 Real-World Example: Consider a file system where directories (folders) act as keys in a hash map, and files are stored within these directories.